 After surgery, you will be required to wear supportive garments during your recovery.
 These garments are left on for several weeks, and only removed for showering and cleaning the garments.
 Supportive garments are designed to minimize bruising and swelling after surgery.
 Pain is controlled with oral pain medications.
 Recovery varies with the extent of the procedure.
 While complications are rare, patients can minimize potential problems by following the post-surgical instructions given by the surgeon.

 Immediately after surgery some patients will have a feeling of tightness in the upper arm as the area swells due to the trauma of surgery.
 Some patients may develop swelling and some tingling of the hands as well.
-Most of these symptoms resolve with time.
+These symptoms resolve over time.

-Most arm lifts are performed under a general anesthetic, although some surgeons will utilize a local anesthetic, with sedation.
-It is important that the facility that the procedure is performed in is an accredited facility where the type of anesthesia utilized is allowed.
+Arm lifts are performed under a general anesthetic, with the patient completely asleep.
+It is important that the facility in which the procedure is performed is accredited, and board certified anesthesiologists are used.